 - Try to wait to introduce the bottle until breastfeeding is well established, usually around 1 month old.

 - If you are going back to work or school, begin offering a bottle about 2 weeks ahead of time.

 - Have Dad or another caregiver offer the bottle, at least at first.
 Baby will be more willing to take it from someone she knows can’t breastfeed her.

 - Warm up refrigerated breastmilk to approximately the same temperature as your skin.

 - Make sure the bottle nipple is deep in your baby’s mouth (a longer nipple may work better).
-His lips should flange (like a fish) around the base of the nipple (not just the tip or with lips tucked in), just like they do on the breast.
+Her lips should flange (like a fish) around the base of the nipple (not just the tip or with lips tucked in), just like they do on the breast.

 - Switch your baby from one arm to the other halfway through the bottle, just as you would switch breasts.
 This helps mimic breastfeeding and slows baby down.